 - handful of raspberries or fruit of your choice

-When the rice has been cooking for 20-25 minutes, boil 1 cup of almond milk with a vanilla pod (or ½ teaspoon of vanilla extract), cloves and honey for 1 minute.
-Set it aside and let the spices infuse until the rice is cooked.
+When the rice has been cooking for 20 minutes, bring 1 cup of almond milk to a boil with a vanilla pod (or 1/2 teaspoon of vanilla extract), cloves and honey in a separate pot.
+Turn off the heat after boiling for a minute, and let the spices infuse until the rice is cooked.